bhatikuldeep/kong-hybrid-hcv-approle/README.md

 ### Steps to login to RedisInsight UI

 - Open the RedisInsight UI at - http://localhost:8008
+- First time, accept terms and conditions and hit submit button.
 - Enter `root` in the password input box, rest keep as is.
 - To unseal, use the set of keys created here - `vault-cluster-vault.json` under `keys` proerty.
 - Once unseal, enter the token from the same file - `vault-cluster-vault.json` and use the value from `token` property.